mozilla/readability/CONTRIBUTING.md

 Replacing `slug` with the identifier the test should use, and providing a URL to an actual article on which the test should be based.

+On macOS, you may need to make the `tidy` binary executable before that script will succeed.
+If you see an `EACCES` error when running that script, try:

+    $ chmod +x ./node_modules/htmltidy2/bin/darwin/tidy

 ## Pull Requests

 We're always happy to see pull requests to improve readability.